413x5/mx-wcc24-rs/staking-contract/README.md

 ### View Functions

-- `GetStakeInfo`: Get all stakes with user's addresses, their amounts and unlock epochs
+- `getStakeInfo`: Get all stakes with user's addresses, their amounts and unlock epochs
-- `GetRewardTokenId`: Get the ID of the reward token (SNOW)
+- `getRewardTokenId`: Get the ID of the reward token (SNOW)
-- `GetLastRewardEpoch`: Get the last epoch when rewards were distributed
+- `getLastRewardEpoch`: Get the last epoch when rewards were distributed
-- `GetRewardAddress`: Get the address where a user's rewards are sent (returns user's address if no custom address is set)
+- `getRewardAddress`: Get the address where a user's rewards are sent (returns user's address if no custom address is set)

 ## Contract Endpoints